drelich/trident300/readme.md

 # About
-Config files are for a Voron Trident 300x300x250, with sensorless homing, removed physical Z-stop switch, using Omron inductive probe, LED effects (8 LED SB Voron Logo) and CAN BUS (SB2040 + UTOC1).
+Config files are for a Voron Trident 300x300x250, with sensorless homing, physical Z-stop switch, using Klicky probe, LED effects (8 LED SB Voron Logo) and CAN BUS (SB2040 + UTOC1).